 The best advice I can give to you is to never book the same flight as me.
-I’m cursed flight delays all the time, a black cloud of late departures that follows me unless I fly Delta.
+I’m cursed with flight delays all the time, a black cloud of late departures that follow me wherever I go.

 With all this “experience”, I’ve gotten very good at handling flight delays.
 I don’t wish the string of bad luck I’ve had on anyone else, but if you find yourself in a sticky situation, it’s not the end of the world.